-James16 is probably the most famous forex trader you’ve never heard of.
+James16 – the most famous forex trader you’ve never heard of.

-A mysterious figure whose real identity remains unknown to this day, James16 is a crucial influence in the retail Forex industry, being one of the first traders to really advocate price action trading, that is:
+A mysterious figure whose real identity remains unknown even to this day, James16 had a massive influence in the retail Forex industry, being one of the first traders to really advocate price action trading, that is:

-Trading from a blank chart and analysing the markets using only price rather than lagging indicators.
+Trading using only price rather than lagging indicators.

 He’s most famous for creating his ForexFactory thread – the James16 chart thread.